 - Focus: governance, alignment, delivery reliability

-Why Project Management Is Still Critical
+Why Project Management Is Critical

+The hybrid approach of Agile and PM enables rigorous planning and resource management while remaining adaptable to change and customer needs.
 Modern project success increasingly depends on integrating agile and adaptive approaches, and organizations that blend predictive and agile approaches are more likely to meet business goals and adapt to change.
 (PMI, 2023).

 - Provides structure and governance